vipin-boop/hr-analytics-powerbi-dashboard/README.md

 * Age-group distribution
 * Education-level distribution

-Interactive filters allow users to explore these metrics by **Date, Education, Job Title, Payment Method, and Region**.
+Interactive filters allow users to explore these metrics by:

+* Date
+* Education
+* Job Title
+* Payment Method
+* Region

+The page provides a high-level overview of the organization's workforce and allows users to quickly identify major workforce patterns.

 ---